reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Correctness.md

 Modifications:
 - "Fully Rational" may need to be explicitly characterized in terms of "ideal sound deliberation" or something more specific, so that (2) is not seen as question-begging against the (rare) externalist who says that full rationality might endorse behaviors for A that A has no dispositions to do.
+- From Scanlon: One option is to characterize "rationality" just in terms of consistency.
+So that one is irrational only if they fail to adopt an attitude that they do not judge themselves to have reason to have.

 #### Procedural rationality